-school's web page states cooperation, traditions, caring and creativity as their main values.
+The school's web page states cooperation, traditions, caring and creativity as their main values.

-Laine Tonisson has written a hymn for Raeküla school.
-In the hymn she honours the more than 100-year-old tradition of education in Raeküla, Pärnu Raeküla Gümnaasium 1.09.2001.
-Pupils, teachers and others gathering for a parade to Mai centree.
-Photo by Riita Tõniste which you can learn more about at the next point.
+Laine Tõnisson has written a hymn for Raeküla school.
+In the hymn she honours the more than 100-year-old tradition of education in Raeküla, more about which you can learn in the next point.

-12. Lembitu Street 1 - Raeküla school On the initiative of Voldemar Päts and August Luts, Pärnu Eesti Kooliselts (Pärnu Estonian School Society) had its birth at a meeting in the Päts residence garden in 1911.
+12. Lembitu Street 1 - Raeküla school

+On the initiative of Voldemar Päts and August Luts Pärnu Eesti Kooliselts (Pärnu Estonian School Society) was born at a meeting in the Päts residence garden in 1911.
 The biggest accomplishment of the society was founding a school in Raeküla.
 Konstantin Päts went to Riga in order to get the permit for founding a school.
-The school building was finished in 1912.
-However the opening of the school had to wait until March 24th 1913, due to the lack of teachers.
+The school building was finished in 1912, however the opening of the school had to wait until March 24th 1913 due to the lack of teachers.
 At the beginning there were only 60 pupils and two teachers.

 The beginning was harsh - the impact of the First World War left the school in a dire financial situation.
-In the 1920's school parties with an entrance fee began to be held, the profit of which was used to purchase school books and necessary equipment.
-During the 1930's the school became the centre of social life.
-It stayed that way for a long time.
+In the 1920's school parties for a fee were begun to be held, the profit of which was used to get school books and necessary equipment.

+During the 1930's the school became the centre of the social life.
+It stayed that for a long time.